 - Complete your fieldwork requirements

-- Graduate from an accredited OTA educational program such as St. Kate’s Online OTA program
+- Graduate from an accredited OTA educational program such as the St. Kate’s Online OTA program

 - Apply for and pass the NBCOT ® Certification Exam

-- Apply for a license and pay a fee for each state/jurisdiction you wish to practice or hold a license
+- Apply for a license and pay a fee for each state/jurisdiction in which you wish to practice or hold a license

 Graduates of the online OTA program will be eligible to sit for the national certification examination for occupational therapy assistants, administered by the NBCOT.
 After successful completion of this exam, graduates will become certified occupational therapy assistants (COTAs).